QuanZzz/god-of-war-intro/README.md

 3. Import Git Repository to Vercel.
 4. Choose the default settings and deploy.
 5. The deployed website link is `https://god-of-war-intro.vercel.app/`
+6. Visit `https://god-of-war-intro.vercel.app/admin/index.html`, if you want to play around with TinaCMS dashboard.

 ## Running Locally